maartenSXM/GrowOS/INSTALL.md

 Saving the minimal configuration from the menuconfig will show you what settings have been tweaked in esp-idf by esphome and platformio.

-If using the GB_CONFIG_CONSOLE options, the UART is accessible over TCP port 1234.
+If using the GOS_CONFIG_CONSOLE options, the UART is accessible over TCP port 1234.
 To connect to the UART over TCP, run socat in one terminal and minicom in another.
 Or run socat in the background like this:

   socat pty,link=$HOME/ttyV0,waitslave tcp:gb100cpu0.local:1234 &
   minicom --device ~/ttyV0

+Some other miscellaneous notes for developers:

-To compile and run an esp-idf project directly on one of the CPUs of the Growboard, it is possible to do that using the esp-idf frameworks stored in ~/.platformio:
+Alternatively to GrowOS, to compile and run an esp-idf project directly, it is possible to do that using the esp-idf frameworks stored in ~/.platformio:

-   cd ~/.platformio/plackages/framework-espidf
+   cd ~/.platformio/packages/framework-espidf
    sh ./install.sh
    . ./export.sh
    cd examples/system/console/advanced